Unsupervised phase discovery with deep anomaly detection

 One way to physically classify these phases is to look at the correlators

-with $\delta n_i = n_i - \bar{n}$, which are decaying exponentially in the Mott-insulating (MI) phase and with a power-law in the superfluid (SF), density-wave (DW) and Haldane-insulating (HI) phases, respectively.
+with $\delta n_i = n_i - \bar{n}$. $\CSF$ discriminates the Mott-insulating (MI) phase and the superfluid (SF) phase, where it decays exponentially and with a power-law, respectively.
+The correlators for density-wave (DW) and Haldane-insulating (HI) phases decay to a constant value in the respective phases.
+More details about the characterization of the system can be found in \cite{Rossini2012} and the supplementary material (SM).
 The non-local string term in \cref{eq:Cs} is characteristic of topological order, where the translational symmetry remains protected with a transition in the Luttinger liquid universality class from MI and gets broken with a transition in the Ising universality class to DW \cite{Berg2008}.
-We visualize the phase diagram by computing $O_{\bullet} = \sum_{i,j} C_{\bullet}(i,j)/L^2$ in \cref{fig:phase_diagram} in the thermodynamic limit for a repeating unit cell of $L=64$ sites with a maximum bond dimension $\chimax = 100$ and assuming a maximum occupation number $\nmax=3$, which results in a local dimension $d=\nmax+1=4$.
+We visualize the phase diagram by computing $O_{\bullet} = \sum_{i,j} C_{\bullet}(i,j)/L_\infty^2$ in \cref{fig:phase_diagram} in the thermodynamic limit for a repeating unit cell of $L_\infty=64$ sites with a maximum bond dimension $\chimax = 100$ and assuming a maximum occupation number $\nmax=3$, which results in a local dimension $d=\nmax+1=4$.
+We use data from these states, obtained with these parameters throughout the rest of the following analysis.

 \paragraph*{Numerical Results}

 Assuming no a priori knowledge, we start by training with data points at the origin of the parameter space $(U,V) \in [0,1.3]^2$, which in our case accounts to training in SF.
 By testing with data points from the whole phase diagram we can clearly see the boundaries to all other phases from SF in \cref{fig:2D_pbc_ES_SF}.
 The BKT transition between SF and MI is matched by an abrupt rise in loss (\cref{fig:2D_pbc_ES_SF}, inset a)).
 In this particular case, we can already determine the different phases inside the anomalous region due to their different loss levels and the appearance of two valleys at the phase boundaries between MI, HI and SF (\cref{fig:2D_pbc_ES_SF}, inset b)).
 Physically, we can explain these valleys by the criticality of these Luttinger and Ising type transitions, which lead to a slowly decaying ES at the boundary, just like in the critical SF phase.